conjoiners/conjoiners-python/README.md

 writes.
 Reads are done from the queue before the internally stored value is being asked.
 This way, writes can frequently happen, but a read will still independently return the value seen when the read was done.
+Data changes from other conjoiners are received through subscribing to their publications, receive itself is being done in an almost non-blocking manner - through gevent's greenlets, with a configurable, ideally very short "recv_timeout".

 I didn't implement yet the part emptying the queue based on time, though I have internal time in the message payload.
 Some more research and work needs to be done at this point.
 Right now, only one message will be received from the queue.

-This library brings pyzmq as dependency.
+This library brings pyzmq as dependency, as well as gevent.

 To run the tests, just run bin/test_it.sh.
 Look there for complete, yet simple examples.